iamwebwiz/vue-ts-random-news-generator-site/README.md

 ## NoMore 2020 Vue / JS developer code test

 ### Introduction

 The test centers around a small simple Vue application.
 The app is very simple and in many ways poorly written.
 And your job is to improve the quality of the code base.

 ### About the app

 The appplciation is a very simple tool - a form of mixture between a "news generator" and a "to-do list" app.
 The functionality is very limited:

 - The app has to database or persistence layer
 - It allows the user to randomly generate a news source
 - It gives the ability to go to the given site
 - And the ability to mark a source as "read"

 ### How the app is written

 The app is written in plain Vue.js 2 and can be "run" by simply running:

 `npm run serve`

-The code is not very well written and have a lot of improvement potential.
-Furthermore, the code is not implementing TypeScript or vue-decorators.

-## Your task
+## Task

-### What you need to do:
+### What was done

-- rewrite the application with the same basic functionality
+- The application was rewritten and the basic functionalities were retained
-- use TypeScript
+- Added support for TypeScript in the codebase
-- use Vue-decorators instead of basic JS approach
+- Vue-decorators pattern/api was used instead of the options api which comes with Vue.js 2 by default
-- apply "clean code" principles as you would on a proper project (google "uncle bob - clean code" in case you want our take on this - e.g. https://www.youtube.com/watch?v=7EmboKQH8lM)
-- improve the existing functionality in order to handle common egde cases and how it is written
-- make further adjustments assuming the code had to go into production and that this is part of a larger vue application that might re-use some of this code elsewhere
-- make selective improvements to the design and UX

-### How to proceed with the test
-- fork the code into your own Github repository
-- commit changes similar to how you would do on normal team
-- once "ready to share" provide access to the repository to ahthomsen@gmail.com
-- please share any assumptions or thoughts as part of the README.me (feel free to delete this one)
+- Split page into components so it is easier to reuse across different other components/views (useful when the app grows big.)
+- Notable UI/UX improvements:
+  - Instead of displaying an articles's abstract when cursor is placed over the article, it is toggled per click on the article.
+So, by default now, an article's abstract is not shown, until the article is clicked
+  - Added responsive design so the app is easier to look at on mobile devices, small screens and larger breakpoints - CSS Grids was taken advantage of here
+  - Added a button to toggle the articles to display (unread/read) - by default, **unread** articles are displayed first, a user can then decide to see articles they've "marked as read" by clicking on the button